Pupil Premium Grant

 If you require additional information about how the college can support your child please contact your child’s Assistant Principal House Leader.
 If you have any further inquiries about Pupil Premium Grant expenditure please contact Mrs Dawn Ford, Assistant Principal.

-The Pupil Premium Grant per student for 2018-19 is as follows:
+The Pupil Premium Grant per student for 2018-19 was as follows:

 |Disadvantaged Students||Pupil Premium per student|